alt3kx/wafparan01d3/README.md

 #### Configure ModSecurity
 1. Copy and rename the file: </br>
 `$ sudo cp /etc/modsecurity/modsecurity.conf-recommended /etc/modsecurity/modsecurity.conf` </br>
 Next, change the ModSecurity detection mode.
-First, move into the `/etc/modsecurity` folder: </br>
+First, move into the `/etc/modsecurity` folder </br>
 2. Edit the ModSecurity configuration file with vi, vim, emacs, or nano. </br>
 `$ sudo vim /etc/modsecurity/modsecurity.conf`
 3. Near the top of the file, you’ll see `SecRuleEngine DetectionOnly`.
 Change `DetectionOnly` to `On`. </br>